-Distracted driving is anything that diverts your attention from the responsibilities you have as a driver.
-If something causes you to take your eyes off the road, hands off the wheel or your mind off the task of driving, it is a distraction.
-And being distracted, even if it’s just for a few seconds, is all it takes to cause a fatal crash.
+Distracted driving is anything that diverts your attention from the road and the responsibilities you have as a driver.
+Looking away from the road to answer texts, find that song, dig into your take-out or check your GPS are all things drivers shouldn’t be doing behind the wheel.
+Being distracted, even if it’s just for a few seconds, is all it takes to cause a fatal crash.

 On average, one in three deaths and one in three serious injuries on Manitoba roads involve a distracted driver.